 Using public court records, this particular circular published recent arrest records.
 The name of the person arrested along with their date of birth, gender, race (this is Mississippi, after all), and charges were included.
 I found this somewhat odd, but not nearly as surprising as what I saw when I looked more closely at the information.

-One of the individuals listed had been charged with many things pertaining to what sounded like a traffic stop for suspected DUI.
-What caught my eye was this charge:
+One of the individuals listed here had been charged with many things pertaining to what sounded like a traffic stop for suspected DUI.
+What caught my eye was this particular charge:

 I quit drinking a few years ago for various reasons.
 As a result, this law does not apply to me personally.
-Still, I find it troubling to say the least.
+Still, I find it troubling.
 Do I need to worry about it when friends and family visit me who do drink?
 My guess is that it is one of those things that is never enforced except during the course of other charges, but still.

 Subscribe to Atheist Revolution